solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ### Data Access in a State-Compressed Program

-In a state-compressed program, the actual data isn’t stored directly on-chain.
+In a state-compressed program, the actual data isn’t stored directly onchain.
 Instead, the concurrent Merkle tree structure is stored, while the raw data resides in the blockchain’s more affordable ledger state.
 This makes accessing the data more challenging, but not impossible.